-9. The site is within 1/2 mile of a pharmacy (for Rural projects, 1 mile)2 pointsor within 1 mile (2 miles for Rural projects)1 point
+9. The site is within 1/2 mile of a pharmacy (for Rural projects, 1 mile) 2 points

 10. High speed internet service, with a minimum average download speed of 1.5megabits/second must be made available to each Low-Income Unit for a minimum of 15 years, free of charge to the tenants, and available within 6 months of the project's placed-in-service date.
 Will serve letters or other documentation of internet availability must be documented within the application.
 If internet is selected as an option in the application it must be provided even if it is not needed for points.